MTBO, Long Distance Event, North Pentlands

 MAP BOARDS: There are a limited number of map boards which can be attached to your bike and borrowed for the event, then returned.

-AFTERWARDS: Swanston Brasserie (above the golf club) serves food and drinks throughout the day and we will probably meet there after the event to discuss routes, results etc. If there is enough interest we will reserve a couple of tables closer to the event.
+AFTERWARDS: Swanston Brasserie (above the golf club) serves food and drinks throughout the day and we will probably meet there after the event to discuss routes, results etc. If there is enough interest we will reserve a couple of tables, please email the organiser know as soon as possible if you would like to eat there after the event and we will reserve a couple of tables.

 COURSES: This is a long format event with an emphasis on route choice rather than intricate map reading at speed.
 Please note that course lengths indicate the straight line distance between controls, while climb has been estimated using the planner’s optimal route.
 The distance you actually ride is likely to be up to around 20 to 30% longer, depending upon the route you take.
 In mountain bike orienteering, a longer route can easily be faster, depending on track ride-ability and climb, etc.